mritunjaysharma394/vowpal-wiki/Matrix-factorization-example.md

     echo '|u 42 |i 7' | ./gd_mf_weights -I /dev/stdin --vwparams '-q ui --rank 10 -i movielens.reg'

+Note that the `-q` and `-rank` arguments need to match those that the model was trained with.

 Five files will be written out:

     constant: a float for the global constant